Quick Facts

 Banking and finances

 Kiribati uses the Australian dollar (AUD).
 The ANZ Bank is the only international banking company in Kiribati with operating branches on South Tarawa and Kiritimati Island.
 On South Tarawa, ATMs are accessible at Betio, Bairiki, Bikenibeu ANZ bank branches and at the gate of Tungaru Central Hospital in Nawerewere.
 A visitor may carry up to $5000 cash when traveling to Kiribati.
 Major foreign currencies can be exchanged at the ANZ Bank.
-VISA & Master Cards are currently the only major credit cards accepted in Kiribati but you won't be able to use credit cards on outer islands.
-Western Union Money Transfer Agency has an international branch located in Betio, Bairiki, Abarao and Nawerewere on South Tarawa providing the quickest way to send and receive money.
+VISA & Master Cards are currently the only major credit cards accepted in Kiribati, but you won’t be able to use credit cards on outer islands.